Asian stocks mixed ahead of OPEC meeting

 - Seattle’s latest growth industry: bemoaning what’s been lost | Danny Westneat

 ANALYST’S TAKE: The latest developments suggest “cartel members may fail to agree on production cuts,” said Nicholas Teo of KGI in a report.
 “This game of brinkmanship will continue to the very end.”
-Teo said the election of Donald Trump as U.S. president could change market conditions due to his support for U.S. shale oil, which would add to global supply and add to downward pressure on prices.
+Teo said Trump’s win of the presidency could change market conditions due to his support for U.S. shale oil, which would add to global supply, exerting more downward pressure on prices.
 “Still, it is one thing to believe in any cuts that may be announced, and another to expect the cartel members to actually conform to their quotas.”

-ENERGY: Benchmark U.S. crude shed 7 cents to $45.99 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained fell 9 cents to $45.95 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract plunged $1.90 on Friday to close at $46.06.
-Brent crude, used to price international oils, gained 1 cent to $48.25 per barrel in London.
+Brent crude, used to price international oils, lost 6 cents to $48.18 per barrel in London.
 It dropped $1.78 the previous session to $48.24.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.